Methods of how athletes communicate with their coach

 Test the usability of the new TrainingPeaks messaging feature

-Make sure the flow is easy to navigate
+Make sure the flow is intuitive to navigate

-Ensure the tutorial explains how to use messaging feature and save a message
+Ensure the tutorial explains how to use the messaging feature and save a message

 4 Participants were recruited through my coaching and social network.
-All tests are conducted over Google Hangouts, sharing their screen as they walk me through their designated tasks.
+All tests are conducted over Google Meet, sharing their screen as they walk me through their designated tasks.

 Tasks for Users: